Family Educational Rights and Privacy Act

 LCCC is committed to this Act in its entirety.
-Procedural guidelines are available in appropriate College publications.
-For questions, contact the LCCC Records Office.
+Procedural guidelines are available in appropriate College publications, and questions regarding procedures may be directed to the Records office.

 LCCC will disclose information from a student’s educational records only with the written consent of the student, except:

-To school officials who have a legitimate need to know a student's academic record.
+To school officials who have a legitimate educational interest

 LCCC designates certain personally identifiable information that is contained within the student’s education record as “directory information” so that the College may, at its discretion, disclose this information without a student’s prior written consent.
-This information is student name, home address and telephone number, e-mail address, date of birth, major field of study, participation in officially recognized activities, current enrollment status (including dates of attendance, full or part time, withdrawal status).
-A student may restrict the publication and release of this directory information by filing a written request with the Records Office.
+This information is student name, home address and telephone number, e-mail address, major field of study, participation in officially recognized activities, and current enrollment status (including dates of attendance, full or part time, withdrawal status).
+A student may restrict the publication and release of this directory information by filing a written request with the Records office.

-In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
-The complete policy regarding the collection, retention and dissemination of information about a student is available in the Records Office.
+In addition, the following information is considered releasable always: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
+Any questions regarding FERPA or student records should be directed to the Records office.